durability-labs/archivist-docs/learn/whitepaper.md

 **Metadata.** Codex stores dataset metadata in descriptors called **manifests**.
 Those are currently kept separate from the dataset itself, in a manner similar to BitTorrent's _torrent files_.
 They contain metadata on a number of attributes required to describe and properly process the dataset, such as the Merkle roots for both the content (SHA256) and proof ($\text{Poseidon2}$) trees, the number of blocks contained in the dataset, the block size, erasure coding parameters, and the datasets' MIME-type.
 Although the CID of a dataset is largely independent of its manifest, a dataset can neither be decoded nor properly verified without it.

 Manifests are currently stored as content-addressable blocks in Codex and treated similarly to datasets: nodes holding the manifest of a given dataset will advertise its CID onto the DHT, which is computed by taking a SHA256 hash of the manifest's contents.
-Since manifests are they stored separate from the dataset, however, they can also be exchanged out-of-band, like torrent files can.
+Since manifests are  stored separate from the dataset, however, they can also be exchanged out-of-band, like torrent files can.

 Other systems choose tighter coupling between the metadata and the dataset.
 IPFS and Swarm use cryptographic structures such as Merkle DAG and a Merkle Tree, where intermediate nodes are placed on the network and queried iteratively to retrieve the respective vertexes and leaves.
 Such design decisions have their own tradeoffs and advantages, for example an advantage of storing the metadata in a single addressable unit is that it eliminates intermediary network round trips, as opposed to a distributed cryptographic structure such as a tree or a DAG.